Jan 31, 2019

 When people think or talk about QiGong, they tend to have a general idea of some ancient Chinese way of specific, very light and gentle movement, that is used to regulate Qi, the invisible and mystic life force, as it flows from the universe into and through the human body and back.
 While not far from reality, this concept of QiGong is somewhat of an oversimplification of thousands of years of accumulated knowledge and experience.
 Even the meaning of the word Qi itself is often misunderstood, or misinterpreted due to such simplification and distortion of a complex idea.

 The simplest translation of QiGong is “the cultivation of life energy”.
 The word itself consists of two parts, Qi and Gong.
 Of these, Qi means “energy”, while Gong (Gung or Kung) means “skill”, a cultivation of a skill with meticulous practice.
 The most interesting and misunderstood is the true meaning of the word Qi.
-Depending of the form of writing, the word pronounced Qi can have over 100 meanings in Chinese language.
+Depending on the form of writing, the word pronounced Qi can have over 100 meanings in Chinese language.
 The original way of writing of the word Qi, as used in the context of QiGong, was made up of a character meaning “nothing” and the radical for fire, making the word Qi literally mean “no fire”.

-The reason behind this was that since the ancient times QiGong was practised alongside medicine, with the aim of regulating the energies of the body, whether there would be too much, causing fire inside, or too little of it causing illness because the lack of energy.
+The reason behind this was that since the ancient times QiGong was practised alongside medicine, with the aim of regulating the energies of the body, whether there would be too much, causing a fire inside, or too little of it causing illness because of the lack of energy.
 As the often quoted saying goes: “Too much rain forces a river to flood or change its path, but without rain, vegetation will die”.
 “No fire” meant balance, a perfect state of the body, where all energies are regulated, everything works as it should so that no illness may occur.
 Of course in ancient times people understood little of the energy systems of the human body and they have debated what the energy making us alive, might be.
-Many, often contradicting explanations of Qi and the nature of this life sustaining force were born, many of which have survived the ages, and are widely believed and used as explanations even today, disregarding their inherently speculative nature.
+Many, often contradicting explanations of Qi and the nature of this life-sustaining force were born, many of which have survived the ages, and are widely believed and used as explanations even today, disregarding their inherently speculative nature.

 The Modern Concept of Qi

-Today, it is mostly agreed in the west and the east alike that there are energy systems which can be anatomically described (think glycogen, ATP, etc.), while there is an invisible, but measurable bioimpedence or bioelectricity that is present in all living forms.
+Today, it is mostly agreed in the west and the east alike that there are energy systems which can be anatomically described (think glycogen, ATP, etc.), while there is an invisible, but measurable bioimpedance or bioelectricity that is present in all living forms.
 The most important substances our body draws its energy from, are oxygen (provided by breathing), and glycogen (provided through digestive system as it breaks down the food we eat).
-These substances are then carried by the blood stream, (that is regulated by the heart) to all parts of the body, where they can feed the cells with fresh oxygen and glycogen.
-Of course, to make things work “properly” we need a nervous system, carrying electric impulses between the brain (or the spinal chord) and the rest of the body; a lymphatic system, that plays an important role of aiding the circulatory system in delivering substances across the body, while also aiding the immune system, protecting the body from diseases.
+These substances are then carried by the bloodstream, (that is regulated by the heart) to all parts of the body, where they can feed the cells with fresh oxygen and glycogen.
+Of course, to make things work “properly” we need a nervous system, carrying electric impulses between the brain (or the spinal chord) and the rest of the body; a lymphatic system, that plays an important role in aiding the circulatory system in delivering substances across the body, while also aiding the immune system, protecting the body from diseases.
 It is easy to see, even through this simple description, why a human body is referred to as a “system” in western medicine, and how everything inside is inter-connected.

 Since people understand better, how the body works, the concept of Qi has changed significantly, which is also traceable in the way of writing the word.
-The character used today to write Qi is that is made up of two characters (also pronounced Qi) meaning “air”, whih represents breathing, and (pronounced Mǐ, meaning “rice”, which represents food (or glycogen): The two essential substances, to provide the human body with energy, allowing it to function are both present in the Chinese character for Qi: A fine example of how Chinese symbolism is capable of transmitting ancient knowledge, while accommodating modern advances of science at the same time.
+The character used today to write Qi is that is made up of two characters (also pronounced Qi) meaning “air”, which represents breathing, and (pronounced Mǐ, meaning “rice”, which represents food (or glycogen): The two essential substances, to provide the human body with energy, allowing it to function are both present in the Chinese character for Qi: A fine example of how Chinese symbolism is capable of transmitting ancient knowledge, while accommodating modern advances of science at the same time.

 The following exercises will help you achieve just that, regulate your breathing, and essential life functions, “firing up” your body systems, to perform at their peak, after having left the realm of dreams.
 Just as coffee is thought to increase your Qi, these exercises will have the effect of allowing Qi to flow freely in your body, essentially though stretching out your limbs and muscles, so that blood and lymph might flow easier, enhancing circulation, and through it oxygen and glycogen delivery.